Car Shakes When Going Over 60 MPH? Here’s Why

 car cylinder head

-If the issue only arises at highway speeds, it’s most likely to happen under heavy engine pressure.
+If the issue only arises at highway speeds, it’s most likely to happen under severe engine pressure.
 This means driving at 60 mph in the lowest gear possible.
 It could also occur when putting your foot down and accelerating to merge or overtake.

-Since it isn’t misfiring under regular loads, it’s logical to assume that the misfire is caused by a part that’s failing – rather than one that’s failed already.
+Since it isn’t misfiring under regular loads, it’s logical to assume that the misfire is caused by a part that’s deteriorating – rather than one that’s failed already.
 The Check Engine light should pop up on your instrument panel, too.

 • Spark plugs